 Snowflakes are unique and should look unique.
 So this post is going to help you design your own one-of-a-kind snowflakes that you can use for all kinds of projects.
 You can read the tutorial post below, or if you’d rather watch, I have a YouTube video that shows you how to make snowflakes using Procreate.

 Procreate is a drawing app on the iPad that I love using with the Apple Pencil.
 And when I say love, I mean whenever I get to use it, I get that feeling I did when I was a kid, and the teacher called “time for recess.”
 There is just so much possible that I know that I don’t even know how much is possible with this app.
 If that makes sense.

-How to Draw Snowflakes in Procreate Using the Symmetry Tool Tutorial.
+How to Draw Snowflakes in Procreate Using the Symmetry Tool

 Tools and Supplies

-Step One: Set up your Canvas.
+Step One: Set up your Canvas

-Step Two: Set up the Symmetry Tool.
+Step Two: Set up the Symmetry Tool

-Choose “Symmetry” from the bottom menu.
-Then choose “Radial” from the choices that appear once you’ve selected the Symmetry function.
+Then choose Radial* from the choices that appear once you’ve selected the Symmetry function.
 This will give you a dot with lines that radiate out from it.
+Click Done.

-Step Three: Select a Brush and Color.
+Step Three: Select a Brush and Color

 Step Four: PLAY!